Chipozi zhuan: Literary significance and reception

 According to Paola Zamperini, Chipozi zhuan is "seen as one of the first pornographic sources within the history of Chinese literature".
-Alongside Ruyijun zhuan (如意君傳; The Lord of Perfect Satisfaction) and Xiuta yeshi (繡榻野史; The Embroidered Couch), Chipozi zhuan is one of the three erotic works referenced in The Carnal Prayer Mat believed to have been written by Qing dynasty writer Li Yu.
+Alongside Ruyijun zhuan (如意君傳; The Lord of Perfect Satisfaction) and Xiuta yeshi (繡榻野史; The Embroidered Couch), Chipozi zhuan is one of the three erotic works referenced in The Carnal Prayer Mat, which is believed to have been written by Qing dynasty writer Li Yu.
 Wu Cuncun states that Chipozi zhuan "can be regarded as an early representative work in narrating a series of sexual adventures of a woman from an unexceptional and relatively modest urban household."
 The novella also uses a first-person female narrator, which is described by Zamperini as "a very rare event ... (that) breaks strikingly with both previous and later narrative modes and models."

+Because of the writer's pseudonym, there has long been doubts and discussion on the author's gender.
+Rick W.L.
+Guisso and Lenny Hu view that Chipozi zhuan might be "the earliest work of erotica in world literary history" by a female writer.

 Martin W. Huang writes that the novella should be considered as one of the earliest fictional works published in China to champion "feminine authority", in that the protagonist E'Nuo is "not only a desiring subject but ... also a speaking subject, who had the discursive power to define and interpret her own subjectivity."
 In dissent, Hoi Yan Chu argues that Chipozi zhuan "is illusory and constructed based on a male perspective" and whose "patriarchy implications are mainly shown in its triple denial to female desire through showing female unsuccessful attempts to actively pursue sexual pleasure, emphasizing passivity as the only way for female sexual pleasure and punishing females."